Research

 Anna Sadovnikova, Manish Kacker, and Saurabh Mishra | 2022-09 | Download the PDF

 Drawing on agency theory and transaction cost analysis, this study investigates the impact of refranchising and buybacks of downstream retail units by franchising firms on shareholder value (i.e., stock returns).
 It further evaluates the contingency role of firm and industry factors in shaping this impact.
-An event study analysis over the years 2001-2020 confirms […]
+An event study analysis over the years 2001-2020 confirms that […]

 Are Firms as Liquid as they Appear in Annual Reports?